belt-sander/novatel_tools/README.md

 `~$ sudo ./internal_log_start_novatel.sh 1`

-Usually, in linux, the USB-Micro port on the PP6 reciever comes in to the laptop as `/dev/ttyUSB0` but be sure to check on your machine.
+Usually, in linux, the USB-Micro port on the PP6 or PP7 reciever comes in to the laptop as `/dev/ttyUSB0` but be sure to check on your machine.

 *when the device is first started up, you must send:*